Social Work

 Department faculty and staff engage in a systematic and ongoing developmental review of student progress throughout the program.
 Any student demonstrating challenges in academic, professional, or personal development may be subject to review at any point in the program.
 Becoming a competent social worker is not just about academic performance.
 A crucial part of being a competent social worker is related to a person's professional disposition (attitude, behavior, and demeanor).
 As a result, students may be subject to faculty interventions for non-academic reasons, even if their academic work is excellent.
 The purpose of the professional disposition assessment is to provide a framework for evaluating these crucial characteristics of students.

-There are three basic principles which govern the professional disposition assessment process:
+There are four basic principles that govern the professional disposition assessment process:

-- Respecting difference while maintaining professional standards of the discipline
+• Respecting differences while maintaining professional standards of the discipline

-Examples of faculty and departmental response include but are not limited to:
+Examples of faculty and departmental responses include but are not limited to:

 The complete professional disposition assessment and policy are included in the Social Work Field Manual.

-A student is expected to notify the program director as soon as possible in the event of a substance abuse relapse or criminal offense charge during the student's tenure in the MSW program.
+A student is expected to notify the program director as soon as possible in the event of a substance abuse relapse, mental health crisis, or criminal offense charge during the student's tenure in the MSW program.
 Upon notification of a relapse, an academic plan will be created collaboratively and will be signed by the student and the program director.
-Upon notification of a criminal offense charge, the student may be subject to dismissal from the program.
+Upon notification of a mental health crisis that requires hospitalization or interferes with the student's ability to work with clients or participate in class, the student will need to meet with the MSW faculty to evaluate their continuation in the semester/program (NASW Code of Ethics, Section 4.05, A & B).
+Upon notification of a criminal offense charge the student may be subject to dismissal from the program.
 Consideration will be given to the student based on early disclosure and the nature of the charge.

 Any form of discrimination or disrespect shown to persons on the basis of age, class, color, disability, ethnicity, family structure, gender, marital status, national origin, immigration status, race, religion, gender identity, or sexual orientation is contrary to the purposes and values of social work and will result in a review of the student's status.